 We recognize compensation expense related to stock options and RSUs granted to employees based on the estimated fair value of the awards on the date of grant, net of estimated forfeitures.
 The RSUs are subject to time-based vesting, which generally occurs over a period of four years, and a performance-based condition, which will be satisfied upon the first to occur of the sale of our company or 180 days after our initial public offering.
 If an employee terminates employment prior to the occurrence of the performance-based condition, the employee does not forfeit the RSUs to the extent the time-based vesting requirements were satisfied prior to termination.
 The awards expire 10 years from the grant date.
 We estimate the grant date fair value, and the resulting stock-based compensation expense, of our stock options using the Black-Scholes option-pricing model.
 The grant date fair value of the stock-based awards is generally recognized using the accelerated multiple option approach over the requisite service period, which is generally the vesting period of the respective awards.
-Compensation cost for RSUs is recognized over the time-based vesting period regardless of the occurrence of the performance-based condition is not subject to employment.
+Compensation cost for RSUs is recognized over the time-based vesting period regardless of the occurrence of the performance-based condition since this condition is not subject to employment.

-The fair value of the awards granted during fiscal years 2009, 2010, and 2011 and the three months ended October 31, 2010 and 2011 was calculated using the Black-Scholes option-pricing model with the following weighted-average assumptions:
+The fair value of the awards granted during fiscal years 2009, 2010 and 2011 was calculated using the Black-Scholes option-pricing model with the following weighted-average assumptions:

-Years Ended July 31, Three Months Ended October 31, 2009 2010 2011 2010 (1) 2011 (1 unaudited) Expected term (in years) 6.08 6.08 6.03 5.90 - 6.02 Risk-free interest rate 2.2% - 3.5% 2.7% - 3.1% 1.9% 1.1% - 1.2% Expected volatility 48.5% - 52.3% 50.3% - 54.4% 46.1% 44.5% Expected dividend rate 0% 0% 0% 0%
+Ye Years Ended July 31,

+2009 2010 2011

+Expected term (in years) 6.08 6.08 6.03

+Risk-free interest rate 2.2% - 3.5% 2.7% - 3.1% 1.9%

+Expected volatility 48.5% - 52.3% 50.3% - 54.4% 46.1%

+Expected dividend rate 0% 0% 0%